emmanuelkehinde/TwittaSave-Mobile/README.md

 - Copy the tweet url, paste it and tap the download button.

   or
-- Tap the share tweet option and select TwitterSave app, then tap the download button.
+- Tap the share tweet option and select TwittaSave app, then tap the download button.

-# TwittaSave-Android
-Download Twitter Videos and animated Gif directly to your device.